libts/tslib/README.markdown

 #### Android/Linux
-Extract tslib's tarball into `<base>/external/` of your Android sources and from `<base>` build the components you need like `make libts`, `make ts/plugins/input`, `make ts_calibrate`, ..., see the LOCAL_MODULE values in Android.mk or add them to PRODUCT_PACKAGES of your product makefile.
+Extract tslib's tarball into `<base>/external/` of your Android sources and build the components you need like `make libts`, `make ts/plugins/input`, `make ts_uinput`, ..., see LOCAL_MODULE in Android.mk.
+Refer to [Android's documentation](https://developer.android.com/ndk/guides/build.html) for the details.

 ## What is tslib?